Anointing of Jesus: Location

 Mark, Matthew, and John all place the incident in Bethany, a village in Judea.
 Mark and Matthew specify that it occurred at the home of Simon the Leper.
 Luke 7:36 states that Jesus had been invited to dinner at the home of Simon the Pharisee.
-Luke 7:39 makes clear that the sinful woman was living in the town/city (Greek: ἐν τῇ πόλει, en têi pólei) Jesus was staying in; the preceding narrative of the Raising of the son of the widow of Nain (7:11–17) makes clear that this polis (translated in English as 'town' or 'city') was Nain.
+Luke 7:39 makes clear that the sinful woman was living in the town/city (Greek: ἐν τῇ πόλει, en têi pólei) Jesus was staying in; the preceding narrative of the raising of the son of the widow of Nain (7:11–17) makes clear that this polis (translated in English as 'town' or 'city') was Nain.
 Luke 7:11–17 labels Nain a polis three times, in verses 7:11 and 7:12.
 On the other hand, the unnamed place where Mary and Martha live in Luke 10:38–42 is labelled a 'village' (Greek: κώμη, kómé) in verse 10:38.
 Luke therefore linguistically connects the sinful woman to the (larger) town/city of Nain, and distinguishes the unnamed place of Mary and Martha as a (smaller) village.
-Since Luke 7's sinful woman lived in Nain, Luke 10's Mary lived in a village somewhere else in Galilee, and John 11–12's Mary lived in Bethany, Judea, most modern scholars agree they are three different characters, and there is no reason to assume that the sinful woman was named 'Mary' as well.
+Luke 7's "sinful woman" lived in Nain, but the Mary referred to in Luke 10 lived in a village somewhere else in Galilee, and the Mary referred to in John 11 and 12 lived in Bethany, Judea, so most modern scholars agree that they are three different characters, and there is no reason to assume that the sinful woman was named "Mary" as well.
 Finally, the hosts receiving Jesus at their house seem to be four different characters across the stories: Simon the Leper in Mark and Matthew, Simon the Pharisee in Luke 7, Martha in Luke 10, and Lazarus of Bethany in John 11–12.